Comparing Kornit Digital (NASDAQ:KRNT) & Delphax Technologies (NASDAQ:DLPX)

 |-1.76%

-This table compares Kornit Digital and Delphax Technologies’ revenue, earnings per share (EPS) and valuation.
+This table compares Delphax Technologies and Kornit Digital’s revenue, earnings per share and valuation.

 |Gross Revenue